-The tropical rainforests biomes throughout the tiny nation of Belize generate a large portion of the Earth's oxygen, water aquifers and biodiversity including flora used to develop new pharmaceutical breakthroughs and fauna including insects, reptiles, mammals, birds etc. Limited financial and technical resources administered by the Government of Belize (GOB) and subsequent inadequacies in staffing, transportation, equipment and professional capacity make government managed conservation and protected area security efforts an impossible challenge without the mobilization of local communities and non-governmental organizations (NGOs).
+The tropical rainforest biomes throughout the tiny nation of Belize generate a large portion of the Earth's oxygen, water aquifers, and biodiversity including flora used to develop new pharmaceutical breakthroughs and fauna including insects, reptiles, mammals, birds, etc. Limited financial and technical resources administered by the Government of Belize (GOB) and subsequent inadequacies in staffing, transportation, equipment, and professional capacity make government-managed conservation and protected area security efforts an impossible challenge without the mobilization of local communities and non-governmental organizations (NGOs).

-KIYOCAYO COMPASS is designed to orient marginalized indigenous traditional communities (ITCs) throughout Cayo District Belize toward new emerging opportunities in environmental exploration and conservation services, socioeconomic advancement and realization of critical global sustainable development goals (SDGs), while answering ever-increasing demands for qualified biodiversity science and security professionals throughout Belize and the Centro-America/CARICOM region.
-Throughout antiquity the exploration and conservation of nature has remained an integral part of the biocultural archive of ITCs that inhabit these rainforests.
-Case studies have revealed the success of ITC managed conservation programs and how they can play a critical role in future climate change mitigation and adaption strategies throughout the region.
+KIYOCAYO COMPASS is designed to orient marginalized indigenous traditional communities (ITCs) of Cayo District Belize toward new emerging opportunities in Terrestrial Ecosystem Conservation & Protection Services (TECOPS) to answer ever-increasing demands for qualified biodiversity science and security professionals throughout Belize and the Centro-America/CARICOM region.
+Throughout antiquity, the exploration and conservation of nature have remained an integral part of the biocultural archive of ITCs that inhabit these rainforests.
+Case studies have revealed the success of ITC managed conservation programs and how they can play a critical role in future climate change mitigation and adaptation strategies throughout the region.

-KIYOCAYO COMPASS recognizes every citizen of Planet Earth as a significant stakeholder in this innovative project and we ask for your swift action in helping us secure donations conservation land grants, funding partnerships, in-kind contributions, sponsorships and endorsements to assist us in protecting and conserving Belizean rainforests for future generations.
+TRIBZ.ECO-Systems recognize every citizen of Planet Earth as a significant stakeholder in this innovative project and ask for your swift action in helping us secure donations conservation land grants, funding partnerships, in-kind contributions, sponsorships, and endorsements to assist us in protecting and conserving Belize's critical terrestrial eco-systems.

 SOCIAL ENTERPRISE PROJECTS